Universal fragmentation in annihilation reactions with constrained kinetics

 In conclusion, we have introduced and discussed a lattice model with constrained dynamics and annihilation reactions that displays universal behavior in its approach to the final state.
-This final state is not empty, and we have studied the limit of instantaneous reactions to obtain exact results for the final density of finite and infinite lattices.
-The fragmentation of states into independent regions implies that larger lattices can be considered as ensembles of smaller ones, which allows to connect finite and infinite size lattices with a cluster expansion and obtain exact recursion relations for the completely filled initial state.
+This final state is not empty, and in the limit of instantaneous reactions we obtain exact results for the final density of both finite and infinite lattices.
+The fragmentation of states into independent regions implies that larger lattices can be considered as ensembles of smaller ones, which allows us to connect finite- and infinite-size lattices with a cluster expansion and obtain exact recursion relations for the completely filled initial state.
+We remark that the model discussed in this work constitutes a minimal model for fragmentation in the dissipative dynamics of a many-body system, and the same effect is present for simple modifications of the dynamics---for example, for variable jump lengths, multiple species, or coalescence reactions---albeit with quantitative changes.
 Possible experimental platforms to realize our proposed dynamics are atoms in optical lattices and excitons in layered van der Waals structures.
-For the former, both anomalous constrained diffusion~\cite{perfetto23} and annihilation processes in the form of inelastic particle losses~\cite{syassen08} have been realized.
-For the latter, two-body annihilation reactions correspond to Auger processes~\cite{erkensten21}.
-Moreover, anomalous subdiffusion has been observed for interlayer excitons~\cite{tagarelli23}, for which it is caused by a strong repulsive dipole interaction.
-Here, however, the anomalous dynamics competes with regular diffusion induced by phonon scattering, but the relative strength can be tuned with the exciton density and the dielectric environment~\cite{tagarelli23}.
+For the former, both anomalous constrained diffusion~\cite{guardadosanchez20} and annihilation processes in the form of inelastic particle losses~\cite{syassen08} have been realized.
+For the latter, the anomalous subdiffusion of interlayer excitons is caused by strong repulsive dipole interactions~\cite{tagarelli23}, and two-body annihilation reactions correspond to Auger processes~\cite{erkensten21}.